Skip to main content

 The key for any good local Adwords campaign is to have your ads displayed to your potential customers at the right time and in the right place.
 This guide will show you how to do that the right way.

-The key to Google Adwords is RELEVANCE.
+The key to Google Ad is RELEVANCE.

 “Google rewards you for being relevant, and they let people who are searching vote for you.
 If your ad gets clicked on, it’s relevant.
 If it doesn’t, it’s not.
 It’s that simple.” – Perry Marshall